adityaruplaha/JEEMainAnswerKeyChecker/README.md

 If you find that this broke in the future, please open an issue describing what went wrong, the intended output, and attach files so that I can write a new scraper.

 Currently the following scrapers are supported:
 - `mains_2021` --> for JEE Mains 2021.
-Tested for February attempt.
+Tested for February, March attempt.

 ### Implementing New Scrapers